 The remainder of this paper is structured as follows: Section II describes the concept and solution approach, while Section III provides realization details.
-Thereafter, Section IV evaluates the feasibility and efficiency of the implemented system.
+Thereafter, Section IV evaluates the technical capabilities of the implemented system and the empirical results of its usage with AR users.
 Section V elaborates the background of the research as well as related work.
 Finally, Section VI provides a conclusion and outlook on future work.